whytheplatypus/vmi/user-api.md

 Discussion
 ----------
 The fields `gender` and `birthdate` are not strictly required to create an account but are necessary to enable patient-linking and matching to the individual's health records.
-While not required. a `password` parameter may also be given in this request.
+While not required a `password` parameter may also be given in this request.
 If the password is not set, the user will need to set their own password through some alternative workflow.
-In this example, there are no claims being made about the user's identity assurance level (IAL), therefore the resulting IAL is `1`(lowest trust).
+In this example, there are no claims being made about the user's identity assurance level (IAL), therefore the resulting IAL is `1` (lowest trust).
 In the next Enriched Example section we will create a more robust user from the start.

 Example Request Response